takelwerk/takelship/README.md

 ## Example: project forgejo

+(There exists a short presentation in German language of the [TeamCity takelship-project](https://github.com/stephan-devop/24-11-teamcity-takelship/blob/main/README.md).)

-We can start the project forgejo to start a [Forgejo](https://forgejo.org/) build server with three runners and an [Apt Proxy](https://github.com/soulteary/apt-proxy) like this:
+We can start the project forgejo to start a [Forgejo](https://forgejo.org/) build server with three runners and an [Apt Proxy](https://github.com/soulteary/apt-proxy) cache server like this:

 ```
 ~/takelshiptest$ ship start forgejo